5jt/Tatin/docs/source/glossary.md

     (See examples of **full package ID**.)

+constant
+: A niladic function or a variable.
+(Same syntax, but the former is immutable.)

 dependency
 : Contrary to normal usage, a dependency of a package `foo` is another package on which `foo` depends.